 The Successful Teens International Leadership Initiative

 The Successful Teens International Leadership Initiative was founded by Dr. Dorrellle Lomax Burnett, DD, in Los Angeles, California during the 2008-2009 NBA Basketball Season.
+Success workshops held at the Staples Center.

 The Successful Teens International Leadership program was created to support and promote the mission of the SUCCESS Foundation.
 As a business development partner with the LA Clippers and sports philanthropist, Dr. Burnett established a cooperative success relationship between his company HNA Sports (formally the HNBA), the Los Angeles Clippers NBA team and the SUCCESS Foundation.
 This international teens leadership program is part of Dr. Dorrelle Burnett's Higher Education Initiative that promotes the work of HBCU Today.
 Since 2008, this program has touched the lives of tens of thousands of teens in Los Angeles County and millions of NBA fans across the United States.
 Dr. Burnett moved the Successful Teens International Leadership program to Chicago, Illinois in 2011 to be the youth success leadership program of CFCI Foundation.